-Students are invited to explore the academic offerings within the Spirituality Mind Body focus area, at Teachers College, and Columbia University more broadly.
-The SMB Area of Focus is a 19-credit program which is the core of the 36 credit Master of Arts curriculum for the degree of Psychology in Education.
-The 19 credit SMB Area of Focus must be completed by the Spring of their first year with their journeying Cohort.
+Students are invited to explore the academic offerings within the Spirituality Mind Body focus at Teachers College and Columbia University more broadly.
+The SMB concentration is a 19-credit program that is the core of the 36-credit Master of Arts curriculum for the degree of Psychology in Education.
+Students must complete the 19-credit SMB Area of Focus by the Spring of their first year with their journeying Cohort.

-As a requirement of the broader Master of Arts program at Teachers College, students must take at least 19 of the 36 credits in-person, face to face, in order to graduate.
+As a requirement of the broader Master of Arts program at Teachers College, students must take at least 19 of the 36 credits in person, face-to-face, to graduate.